USS Pampanito Bofors 40mm Gun Replacement

 We called the USCG Air Station across the airport to see they could help.
 They thought they would be able to after they checked out the veracity of our story.

-We then got the idea to call the rogue museum's landland, the State of Hawaii, Department of Transportation, Airports Division.
+We then got the idea to call the rogue museum's landlord, the State of Hawaii, Department of Transportation, Airports Division.
 This lead to another really special conversation.
 I called in to the general answering number at Honolulu International Airport and then explained to the operator who I was and that we are having a problem with one of their tenants at one of their secured properties.
 She surprised me by transferring me to the Acting Director of the airport.
 This is a big, complex airport, I was expecting to speak to a middle-manager, not the boss.
 I told him the whole story beginning with the loan of the gun.
-When I finish, he says he needs to verify the story, but that they will try to help us.
-I express my gratitude and understanding that this is not the Airport's responsibility, or their mission to fix the problem.
+When I finished, he said he needed to verify the story, but that they would try to help us.
+I expressed my gratitude and understanding that this is not the Airport's responsibility, or their mission to fix the problem.
 He responded simply, and without any hint of irony, "I work for the State of Hawaii, we are here to help."

 We then did online searches on the rogue museum director, the rogue museum, and Mr. xxxx that the rogue museum director had sent us to.
 Wow this was interesting, we found a grant application and it turned out that Mr. xxxx was second in command at the rogue museum and on their board of directors.
 Both held responsible positions, one was an instructor in the Air National Guard, one worked for a State Legislator.
 What a load of nonsense they had been feeding us on the phone.